Sarah Hyland Skinnydips As She Wraps Exotic Vacation With Beau Wells Adams

 The two shared a lot of updates via their Instagram Stories throughout their trip.
 As the Inquisitr previously shared, it seems that Wells surprised Sarah with the exotic trip as a birthday present and the two wasted no time in donning bathing suits, pouring some drinks, and embracing the sun and water.

-In Hyland’s latest, and somewhat risque, Instagram post, she revealed that she dared to do some skinnydipping in the water at the Babu Villa.
+In Hyland’s latest, and somewhat risque, Instagram post, she revealed that she dared to do some skinny dipping in the water at the Babu Villa.
 Sarah said that “This is 28” and she was already missing the resort, as other updates revealed that she and Wells were in the midst of navigating their way back home to California.

-Sarah’s skinnydipping post was a big hit with her Instagram followers, as more than 130,000 of her 6 million followers liked it in the first hour it was posted.
+Sarah’s skinny dipping post was a big hit with her Instagram followers, as more than 130,000 of her 6 million followers liked it in the first hour it was posted.
 Hundreds commented on it too, and everybody clearly loved the view of both Hyland’s bare backside and the view from the villa.

 Adams and Hyland sang Disney songs, played Scrabble, swam, drank, and embraced this quality alone time together and it looks like it few by quickly.
 While Sarah and Wells did share a fair number of updates via their Instagram Stories, they didn’t share many individual posts during their time away.
 It looks like it was a magical trip and the perfect way to celebrate the Modern Family star’s birthday.